 “… you ever find yourself being completely smothered by somebody?”

 Although the films take place in different centuries, Play Misty for Me is thematically similar to Clint Eastwood’s previous movie, the Gothic western The Beguiled.
-One wonders what was going through Eastwood’s mind as both movies attempt to dissect the actor’s tough-guy image.
+One wonders what was going through Eastwood’s mind as both movies attempt to dissect the actor’s popular tough-guy image.

 Play Misty for Me marked Eastwood’s directorial debut, and a lot can be inferred from the fact that he chose this introspective thriller as his first try behind the camera.
-Play Misty for Me is moody, reflective and thoughtful — Eastwood seems to be saying, “there is a different side to me that I want you to see.”
+Play Misty for Me is moody, reflective and thoughtful — Eastwood seems to be saying, “There is a different side to me that I want you to see.”

-As the story progresses, Eastwood’s radio DJ is exposed as a powerless man — he acts as if he is at the top of the food chain, yet he is constantly at the mercy of women’s whims.
+As the story progresses, Eastwood’s DJ is exposed as a powerless man — he acts as if he is at the top of the food chain, yet he is constantly at the mercy of women’s whims.
 It isn’t just that his psychotic lover has turned his world upside down, all the women in his life help crack open the ego shell.
 The DJ’s ex-flame dictates the terms of their romantic relationship.
 He desperately applies for a new job, only to be rejected by a female executive.
 Even the maid bosses the poor guy around — when he asks her to do something, the maid mocks him and flat-out refuses to follow his instructions!
 The interesting thing is that his new-found impotence does humble him.

 Because the film uses many aspects of Eastwood’s personal life — his love for jazz, his celebrity-status, his beloved Carmel, California — I could not help but wonder how much Play Misty for Me is intentional self-analysis and how much is accidental projection.
 Eastwood went as far as to cast his favorite director, Don Siegel, in the small role of “Murph The Bartender.”
 It’s even more interesting when you take into consideration that Eastwood has had a long and troubled history with women.
 I don’t know what to make of it, but this is all very interesting and fascinating to watch.